 The more we cast our walls down, the less we need them in the first place.

-Submissions are now closed for 2018's Show Some Skin:Try Us.
-Stay tuned for next year's Call for Stories, but start writing!
+Submissions are now open for 2019's Show Some Skin: Drop the Wall.
+Start writing!
 Go here to submit a monologue.

 For tips on writing monologues, check out Show Some Skin past director Lucas Garcia's video below.